 What if I sell my property?
 The land use approval will be issued to you as the owner and will not run with the land.
 When you sell or transfer your property, the land use approval will terminate and be void.

 In addition to making sure you comply with the City of Bend regulations, you must also make sure that short term rentals are allowed in the neighborhood.
 Many subdivisions have CCR’s that prohibit rentals shorter than 30 days.
 There are a handful of subdivisions in Bend in which short-term rentals are grandfathered in and these include Mt.
-Bachelor Village (River Wild), Seventh Mountain Resort, Bend Riverside, portions of Widgi Creek, and portions of Broken Top.
+Bachelor Village (River Wild), Seventh Mountain Resort, Bend Riverside, portions of Widgi Creek, portions of Broken Top, and portions of Tetherow.

 These changes to the code will likely have the biggest impact on the Old Bend and River West neighborhoods, where most short term rentals are presently concentrated and generally where tourists want to stay while visiting Bend.
 Here’s a link to a map that shows where vacation rentals are located: Licensed Vacation Rentals in Bend.
 One of the stipulations for approval of a new vacation rental is that the property must be at least 250 feet away from the nearest vacation rental.
 You can see from the map that it will be very difficult to get approval for a new vacation rental in the high density area south of Newport Ave., north of Commerce Ave., west of the Deschutes River, and east of 14th St.